blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 [^whyModel]: As we’ll discuss below, the data on the demographic makeup of voters is sparse.
     So we don’t *know* the demographics of all voters.
-We use an MRP model of that sparse data to infer the demographics of all the voters, and these inferences have uncertaintly, reflected in the confidence intervals.
+We use an MRP model of that sparse data to infer the demographics of all the voters, and these inferences have uncertainty, reflected in the confidence intervals.